Ashton Amble (79/57km)

 Continue on St. Fillans Rd. before entering the Beckwith Forest trail system and following the doubletrack west to 10th Line Rd.
 Riders who may have forgotten any essential supplies have the option of turning right at the McGregor Branch of the Beckwith Trail and continuing north 0.5km to the Carleton Place Colonnade Plaza, which houses several coffee shops, fast food restaurants and gas stations/convenience stores.

-Continuing on route, the loop crosses Highway 15, before turning left and taking advantage of the new Ottawa Valley Rail Trail for approximately 5.8km.
+Continuing on route, crosses Highway 15, before turning left and taking advantage of the new Ottawa Valley Rail Trail for approximately 5.8km.
 This flat and quiet trail, while open to ATVs, offers an excellent alternative to riding with traffic on the provincial highway that parallels it.
 Riders have the option of continuing on the rail trail all the way to Brown Rd, and effectively shortening the loop by 15km, or staying on the suggested route and turning right onto 6th Line Rd.
 From here, the western section of the route includes a mix of gravel and quiet paved roads, highlighted by Gillies Corners Side Rd., a 6km stretch of winding farmland dirt.

 The route eventually turns back east, briefly rejoining the Ottawa Valley Rail Trail, before exiting on Browns Rd. and eventually crossing back over Highway 15 (use caution when crossing here as traffic moves at a high rate of speed and there is no signalized intersection).
 After 4.4km of quiet pavement, the route turns right onto Pinery Rd., and for the next 11km this twisty section of forested gravel road leaves riders with the feeling of being far more isolated than they actually are.
 Definitely the loop’s pièce de résistance!